fluentform/fluentform/readme.txt

 ==Pro Integrations ==
 <ul>
-<li>Zapier Integration - Connect your WP Fluent Forms data with Zapier and push data to thousands of online softwares</li>
+<li>Zapier Integration - Connect your Fluent Forms data with Zapier and push data to thousands of online softwares</li>
 <li>WebHook - Broadcast your WP Forms Submission to any web api endpoint with powerful webhook module.</li>
 <li>Google Sheet - Directly push your form entries to google sheet.</li>
 <li>ActiveCampaign - WordPress Forms ActiveCampaign Module allows you to create ActiveCampaign list signup forms in WordPress, so you can grow your email list.</li>
-<li>CampaignMonitor - WP Fluent Forms Campaign Monitor module allows you to create Campaign Monitor newsletter signup forms in WordPress, so you can grow your email list.</li>
+<li>Campaign Monitor - Fluent Forms Campaign Monitor module allows you to create Campaign Monitor newsletter signup forms in WordPress, so you can grow your email list.</li>
-<li>ConstantContact - Connect ConstantContact with your WP Forms and create subscriptions forms right into WordPress and grow your list.</li>
+<li>Constant Contact - Connect Constant Contact with your WP Forms and create subscriptions forms right into WordPress and grow your list.</li>
 <li>ConvertKit - Connect ConvertKit with your WP Forms and create subscriptions forms right into WordPress and grow your list.</li>
-<li>GetResponse - WP Fluent Forms GetResponse module allows you to create GetResponse newsletter signup forms in WordPress, so you can grow your email list.</li>
+<li>GetResponse - Fluent Forms GetResponse module allows you to create GetResponse newsletter signup forms in WordPress, so you can grow your email list.</li>
 <li>HubSpot - Connect HubSpot with Your WP Forms and subscribe a contact when a form is submitted</li>
 <li>iContact - Connect iContact with your WP Forms and subscribe a contact when a form is submitted</li>
 <li>MooSend - Connect MooSend with WP Forms and subscribe a contact when a form is submitted</li>
 <li>SendFox - Connect SendFox with WP Forms and subscribe a contact when a form is submitted</li>
 <li>MailerLite - Connect your WP Forms with MailerLite and add subscribers easily</li>
-<li>MooSend - Connect MooSend with WP Fluent Forms and subscribe a contact when a form is submitted.</li>
+<li>MooSend - Connect MooSend with Fluent Forms and subscribe a contact when a form is submitted.</li>
-<li>SMS Notification - Send SMS when new submission will be happened in real time with Twillio</li>
+<li>SMS Notification - Send SMS when new submission will be happened in real time with Twilio</li>
 <li>Platform.ly - Connect Your WordPress form with Platform.ly</li>
 <li>Trello - Create Trello Cards in your boards on form submission</li>
-<li>Drip - WP Fluent Forms Drip Module allows you to create Drip subscribers from WordPress, so you can grow your email list.</li>
+<li>Drip - Fluent Forms Drip Module allows you to create Drip subscribers from WordPress, so you can grow your email list.</li>
-<li>iContact - Connect iContact with WP Fluent Forms and subscribe a contact when a form is submitted.</li>
+<li>iContact - Connect iContact with Fluent Forms and subscribe a contact when a form is submitted.</li>
 <li>SendinBlue - Connect Your Contact Forms with SendinBlue CRM</li>
 <li>Automizy - Connect Your Contact Forms with Automizy Marketing Solution</li>
 <li>User Registration - Create WordPress users from fluent form submissions</li>